Dan J. Harkey

 • Are the Members or the Manager an entity?

-• If so, the same certificate and resolution process must be followed regarding that entity to ensure that the person signing on behalf of the Member or Manager is appropriately authorized to sign the document.
+• If so, the duplicate Certificate and resolution process must be followed regarding that entity to ensure that the person signing on behalf of the Member or Manager is appropriately authorized to sign the document.

 • The signature block should read something like this, modified for the circumstances if the Manager is an entity: